 This dessert works as a beautiful yet unique decoration.
 They’re a great snack on their own, but you can combine them with the Dark Chocolate Graveyard Pots for an extra cup of rich, thick pudding, with some “dirt” on top made from a chocolate wafer.
 And all you need is a microwave and a blender!

 Mini Caramel Apples

 A sweet and delicious Halloween treat, is this caramel dipped apple.
 It gives a modern nod to the holiday tradition of bobbing for apples.
-You can also customize the color of the caramel by adding black food coloring to match the decorations of your party.
+You can also customize the color of the caramel by adding black food coloring to match the decorations for your party.
 No mess, pure satisfaction with this particular caramel apple!